wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 2.12 =
+* New: For `[mla_gallery]` and `[mla_tag_cloud]`, the `mla_debug=log` parameter writes debug information to the error log instead of the page or post containing the shortcode.
+* New: On the Settings/Media Library Assistant Debug tab, a new option lets you limit the amount of error log content displayed in the text area.
+* Fix: For `[mla_gallery]`, **a defect in the default template's caption processing** (using the "captiontag_content"  attachment-specific substitution parameter) has been corrected.
+The defect caused improper handling of the `mla_caption` parameter in some cases.

 = 2.11 =
 * New: **Polylang support has been added.** See the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") section or the Settings/Media Library Assistant Documentation tab for more information.
 * New: **WPML support has been enhanced.** In particular, 1) all taxonomy term assignments are verified/adjusted to be valid for the item's language, 2) taxonomy term assignments are synchronized across all the item's translations, 3) the Media/Assistant submenu table will include a "language management" column showing each item's translation status by language; you can click on an item's "pencil" or "plus" icon to edit an existing translation or duplicate the item in a new language, 4) when "All Languages" is selected, the Media/Assistant submenu table will include a "Language" column showing each item's language, and 5) the Settings/Media Library Assistant "Language" tab lets you select the enhancements you want.
 See the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") section or the Settings/Media Library Assistant Documentation tab for more information.